thydo/Unity-Rendering-Pipeline-Research-Paper-Summer-2021/README.md

 # Characterizing Unity Render Pipelines and Visualization Techniques of Point Clouds Data on HoloLens 2
-&ensp; This research paper was written under the National Science Foundation sponsored program, [Visual Media Research Experiences for Undergraduate](https://web.asu.edu/imaging-lyceum/visual-media-reu) during Summer 2021.
+&emsp; This research paper was written under the National Science Foundation sponsored program, [Visual Media Research Experiences for Undergraduate](https://web.asu.edu/imaging-lyceum/visual-media-reu) during Summer 2021.
 Where I explored how to develop on the Microsoft HoloLens 2 using Unity Game Engine.

 ## Abstract
-&ensp; The Microsoft HoloLens 2 provides users an interactive medium to 3D models.
+&emsp; The Microsoft HoloLens 2 provides users an interactive medium to 3D models.
 In this paper, point clouds data rendering is examined.
 A small model already contain thousands of data points.
 However, with a device of limited computing capability, HoloLens targeted applications must be efficient